Persecution of homosexuals in Nazi Germany: Röhm purge and expanding persecution (1934–1935)

 After the 1933 revolution, Hitler began to see Röhm as a threat to his power and the SA as a liability due to their random acts of violence, which detracted from the Nazis' desired image as the party of law and order.
 On 30 June 1934 Röhm and several other SA leaders were suddenly arrested and executed.
-This event was later justified in Nazi propaganda, mainly by the alleged corruption and scheming with foreign powers, but also citing Röhm's homosexuality and the fact one of the victims of the purge, Edmund Heines, had allegedly been arrested while in bed with another man.
+This event was later justified in Nazi propaganda, mainly through accusations of corruption and scheming with foreign powers, but also citing Röhm's homosexuality and the fact one of the victims of the purge, Edmund Heines, had allegedly been arrested while in bed with another man.
 Heinrich Himmler and Reinhard Heydrich, leaders of the SS (a rival of Röhm's SA), supported the purge to assert their control over the Nazi police state.
 Eventually Himmler, who is described by historian Nikolaus Wachsmann as "one of the most obsessive homophobes" in the Nazi government, became commander of the SS, the Gestapo, and the concentration camp system, making him the second-most-powerful man in Nazi Germany.
 The purge ended the sense of safety many German homosexuals still felt.
 Some homosexual Nazis ceased participating in the party while others, themselves former perpetrators of violence against Nazi opponents, became victims.

 Anti-gay repression began immediately after the purge, initially focusing on alleged homosexual cliques in the party and state bureaucracy.
 In October 1934 Heydrich ordered the police of all large cities to make a list of homosexuals.
 A separate Gestapo department, the Special Commission for Homosexuality in Berlin, was set up.
 In late 1934 the Gestapo targeted Berlin and Munich, raiding gay bars and making mass arrests of homosexual men; most of those arrested were not involved in politics.
 Many men accused of homosexuality would admit to acts that were not punishable under Paragraph 175, expecting to be released; instead, they were mistreated and incarcerated in Columbia-Haus, Lichtenburg, or Dachau concentration camp.
 By early 1935, 80 percent of the prisoners held in protective custody in the concentration camps were there for alleged homosexuality.
 To convict these men, it was decided to change the criminal code.